-When Tableau determines which tasks (or capabilities) a user is allowed to perform on a content resource, it takes the following pieces into account:
+When Tableau determines which tasks (or capabilities) a user is allowed to perform on a content asset, it takes the following pieces into account:

-Site roles: At the time that you add users to a site, you must apply a site role to them.
-This is the only setting that you apply to users (as opposed to content) to affect permissions.
-The site role determines whether the user can publish, interact with, or only view published content on that site.
+Site role: At the time that you add users to a site, you must apply a site role to them.
+The site role and license role are the only attributes that you apply to users (as opposed to content) to affect permissions.
+The site role determines the license role that the user occupies, and together they determine whether the user can publish, interact with, or only view published content on that site.
 See Set Users’ Site Roles.

-Permission rules and templates: You assign content access through permission rules.
-These rules describe the capabilities that you want a user or group to be able to perform on a set of content.
+Permissions rules and templates: You authorize content access through permissions rules.
+These rules describe the capabilities that you want a user or group to be able to perform on a set of content assets.
 Examples of capabilities include editing a view or connecting to a data source.
-Tableau provides a set of templates for common permission roles, such as Editor, Project Leader, and so on.
+Tableau provides a set of templates for common permissions roles, such as Editor, Project Leader, and so on.

 Who can set permissions